yaza-putu/photoshopCClinux/README.md

 4- make sure you have internet connection and about 1.5 Gib traffic for downloading photoshop and its components at first time

 ## :computer: Installation
-then you can easily run `setup.sh` script to install photoshop cc on your linux distro
+you can easily run `setup.sh` script to install photoshop cc on your linux distro

 ```bash
 chmod +x setup.sh